Why You Shouldn’t Mow Fall Leaves (And What to Do Instead)

 Get Some Help Managing Your Leaves

 Whether you want to remove the leaves entirely, relocate them to another area of your yard, or repurpose them as mulch, a professional can help you do it the right way.
+If you only need one cleanup, you can book one-time seasonal service without a long-term contract.

 Use GreenPal to find landscapers who care about the local ecosystem as much as you do and who also understand the importance of keeping your yard clean, healthy, and beautiful.